stijnster/SLValidador/README.md

 SLValidador
 ===========

-An objective-c class to check Spanish NIF, DNI and CIF numbers.
+An objective-c class to validate Spanish NIF, DNI and CIF numbers.

 ## General